 - how the experience of financial stress affects overall wellbeing.

-The study will include three complementary pieces of work:
+The study includes three complementary pieces of work:

-- Making ends meet in tough times qualitative research to explore individual experiences of financial stress on and beyond the metropolitan fringe.
+- qualitative research to explore individual experiences of financial stress on and beyond the metropolitan fringe.

 Policy focus: Insurance